openwrt/packages/net/unbound/files/README.md

     Boolean.
 Skip all this UCI nonsense.
 Manually edit the configuration.
 Make changes to /etc/unbound/unbound.conf.

+  option prefetch_root '0'
+    Boolean.
+Enable Unbound authority zone clauses for "." (root), "arpa," "in-addr.arpa," and "ip6.arpa" and obtain complete zone files from public servers using http or AXFR (gTLD are unfortunately not as public).

   option protocol 'mixed'
     Unbound can limit its protocol used for recursive queries. ip4_only - limit issues if you do not have native IPv6